coding-panda/panda-pods-repeater-field/README.txt

 * add: Added IDs to the parents dropdown list.

 = 1.5.4 =
-* fix: Fixed a security issue.
+* update: Applied coding standards.

 = 1.5.5 =
-* update: Applied coding standards.
+* update: Applied more coding standards.

 = 1.5.6 =
 * update: Applied more coding standards.

+= 1.5.7 =
+* update: Applied more coding standards.

+= 1.5.8 =
+* remove: Removed the frontend access.

+= 1.5.9 =
+* update: Re-organised the positions of some code.